 One good question though: how to get it to the same height each time?
 An electric standing desk you can set to a particular saved height usually.
 The answer: count the turns.
 It is a little tedious, but you get used to it pretty quickly and easily.
 I turn my crank 43.5 turns.
 A nice mindfulness practice 😉

-We recently had an infestation of Pharaoh ants, and it was unbelievably difficult to get rid of those suckers.
+Last August (2022) we had an infestation of Pharaoh ants, and it was unbelievably difficult to get rid of those suckers.
 I tried lots of things, including standard Raid Ant Gel from the grocery store that usually knocks out any ants we have, but nothing worked.
 Eventually I did some research into more “pro” versions of ant gel, and this Syngenta Ant Gel Bait rose to the top.
 After it arrived, it still took a few days of the ants eating the bait, but FINALLY they all died off.
 Woohoo!

 Have young kids and want more space in the backseat?
 My wife and I searched extensively for a reasonably priced car seat that also didn’t take up too much space (side to side or front to back), and we eventually landed on the Graco SlimFit 3 in 1 Car Seat.
 With two cars and two young kids, guess how many of these seats we’ve purchased?
 Yep, four friggin car seats.
 Ah, the joys of parenthood.
 But the seats have been solid.

 Eventually our older kid got old enough to use a booster seat on trips, so we didn’t have to haul two full size car seats through multiple airports.
 The SlimFit 3 in 1 is one of the slimmest seats we found, but it’s still a full size seat and so not THAT small.
-So we got this Graco TurboBooster Backless Booster Car Seat, for a fraction of the cost of a full size seat.
+So we got this Graco TurboBooster Backless Booster Car Seat for a fraction of the cost of a full size seat.
 It’s also a nice portable backup to his normal seat, for use by grandparents or whatever.

 I hate how much toothpaste or lotion/cream/whatever is left in a tube after you can’t squeeze any more out.
 Sounds like a job for a tool!
 We tried a variety of products actually, but this Toothpaste Squeezer was the most effective we used.